 Your Caisse advisor

 This person is the pillar of your team!
-In addition to helping you choose the mortgage that best suits your borrowing profile, this ally will act according to your needs and interests throughout the entire property acquisition process.
+In addition to helping you choose the mortgage that best suits your borrowing profile, our mortgage pros will act according to your needs and interests throughout the entire property acquisition process.

 Before buying your home, make sure it passes the final test: the inspection.
 An engineer, building technician, architect or chartered appraiser can do the job and provide you with a written inspection report.
 The inspector will check the state of the foundations, roof, structural elements, windows, insulation and plumbing, as well as the electrical, heating and ventilation systems, etc. A professional inspection provides the following: